igorw/weblog/_posts/2013-12-02-stack-machines-rpn.md

 ---

-1. There are some exceptions, such as stack based languages like *Forth*, *Factor* or *Gershwin*.
+1. There are some exceptions, including stack based languages such as *Forth*, *Factor* or *Gershwin*.

 2. [Mandatory XKCD](http://xkcd.com/645/).

 3. This implementation is roughly based on the RPN calculator from [The C Programming Language](http://cm.bell-labs.com/cm/cs/cbook/) by Brian W.
    Kernighan and Dennis M. Ritchie.

 ---